Arr0way/arr0way.github.io/_posts/2016-06-16-penetration-testing-tools-cheat-sheet.md

 ---
 layout: blog_item
-title:  "Penetration Testing Cheat Sheet"
+title:  "Penetration Testing Tools Cheat Sheet"
-date:   2015-06-16 23:22:10
+date:   2016-06-16 22:22:10
 author: Arr0way
-description: 'Penetration testing cheat sheet, a quick reference sheet for penetration testing or pen testing exams.'
+description: 'Penetration testing tools cheat sheet, a high level overview / quick reference cheat sheet for penetration testing.'
 categories: [cheat-sheet]
 tags:
 - Windows
 - SMB
 - Linux
 - Tools
+- 'Penetration Testing'
 ---

 * list element with functor item
 {:toc}

-**Penetration testing cheat sheet**, a quick reference for typical penetration testing or pen testing exams, this is not designed to be an in depth list of commands more like a quick reference cheat sheet giving a high level overview of the **typical** commands you would run against a target.
-For more in depth information I'd recommend the man file for the specific tool.
+**Penetration testing tools cheat sheet**, a quick reference high level overview for typical [penetration testing](https://bluewire-security.com/penetration-testing/) engagements.
+Designed as a quick reference cheat sheet providing a high level overview of the **typical** commands you would run when performing a penetration test.
+For more in depth information I'd recommend the man file for the tool or a more specific [pen testing cheat sheet](/blog/cheat-sheet/).

 ## Recon and Enumeration

 ### NMAP Commands

+For more commands, see [nmap cheat sheet](/blog/nmap-cheat-sheet/).

 <div class="mobile-side-scroller">
 <table>